 The use of medicines to treat ADHD is controversial.
 Guidelines from the National Institute for Health and Care Excellence (NICE) in the UK advise that they are still useful and important in the treatment of severe ADHD and in milder forms when other treatments have not been effective.
 The benefits of medicines usually outweigh any risks in children aged over 6 years with ADHD.
 The medicines do not seem to have an addictive potential when used in children.

 Diet probably does not cause ADHD, but a change in diet may help in some cases, although not in all cases.
 It may be that some children are badly affected by certain foods or additives.

 Dietary changes for the treatment of ADHD have been widely used for many years.
 They take the form of:

 - Supplements with substances thought to be lacking.
 For example, supplements of fatty acids such as omega 3 and omega 6; and/or

 - Cutting out foods thought to be harmful.
 For example, cutting out foods containing artificial colouring and other additives.

-A guideline on ADHD was published by NICE in 2008.
-The guideline found that there is no good evidence that dietary changes can help children with ADHD.
-However, NICE advised that if there was a clear link between eating specific foods and behaviour then the child should be referred to a dietician.
+The NICE guideline (see Further Reading below) advises that, if there was a clear link between eating specific foods and behaviour, then the child should be referred to a dietician.
 Do not try a strict restrictive diet for your child by yourself.
 If you think that diet may be a factor, it is strongly advised that you ask your GP to refer you to a qualified dietician.
 A dietician can advise, and make sure that any limited diet contains the full range of nutrients that a growing child requires.

-It is also recommended that all children with ADHD do some regular exercise.
+It is also recommended that all children with ADHD should have a balanced diet, good nutrition and regular exercise.